LTU-PHY5001/environment/README.md

     .\configureAll.ps1
     ```

     This will install portable versions of Python and VS-Code at the relative path .\MQIT-Portable\environment-MQIT-Portable\mqit.
+This step may take about 5 minutes.

 5. Open the installed version of VS-Code